adamtheturtle/dcos/tests/end_to_end/README.md

 Copy this file to `configuration.yaml` and fill it in as appropriate.
 Values with `null` in the sample configuration are not required.

+The DC/OS Docker clone should be in a location which the tests can write to.
+This directory may be interfered with by the tests.

 # Discussion and future